Why Is Grammar Important For Children To Learn?

 Why Is Grammar Important For Children To Learn? thumbnail

-Recently, grammar has been argued to no longer be an important area of study when it comes to English language.
-Technological aids are being used in classrooms and workplaces worldwide that enable grammar to be easily corrected at the click of a button (without the individual necessarily learning the rules) and there is a greater acceptance of incorrect grammar in professional and academic settings.
-We’re here to argue why it remains important for children to learn grammar.
+Over the last decade or so, grammar has been argued to no longer be an important area of study of English language.* Technological aids are being used worldwide in classrooms and workplaces that enable grammar to be corrected at the click of a button (without the user necessarily learning the rules) and there is a greater acceptance of incorrect grammar in both professional and academic settings.
+At Night Zookeeper, we believe that it remains important for children to learn grammar, and want to share why.

 The Britannica Dictionary defines grammar as the “rules of a language governing the sounds, words, sentences, and other elements, as well as their combination and interpretation”.
 In other words, grammar allows us to effectively communicate with others and share information, ideas, thoughts, opinions and arguments clearly.

-The correct use of grammar skills is still a very relevant part of English language learning, and this article will explain a few of the many reasons why you should encourage your child to understand and learn grammar concepts (which are still prevalent in US and UK national curricula).
+The correct use of grammar remains a critical part of English language learning, and this article will explain a few of the many reasons why grammar is important.

-This will in turn improve the overall reading experience, as there will be a clear emphasis on the ideas your child discusses in the piece.
-In other words, using correct grammar results in clear writing.
+This will improve the overall reading experience, as there will be a clear emphasis on the ideas your child discusses in the piece.
+Whether they’re storytelling or analyzing factual information, applying correct learning grammar principles will allow them to present their thoughts successfully.
+Using correct grammar results in clear writing.

 Good grammar shows care and interest for the topic at hand